tyconsulting/blog.tyang.github.io/_posts/2014-12-10-using-azure-automation-build-microsoft-opsmgr-mp-catalog-sharepoint-online.md

 	<li><strong>SPOConnection:</strong> The <strong>name</strong> of the SharePointOnline connection that you’ve created earlier.</li>
 	<li><strong>ListName: </strong>The list name of your MP catalog list.</li>
 	<li><strong>NotifyByEmail:</strong> Specify if you’d like an email notification when new MPs have been added to the catalog.</li>
-	<li><strong>ContactName:</strong> If NotifyByEmail is set to “true”, specify the <a href="http://blog.tyang.org/2014/10/31/simplified-way-send-emails-mobile-push-notifications-sma/">SMAAddressBook</a> connection name for the email notification recipient.</li>
+	<li><strong>ContactName:</strong> If NotifyByEmail is set to "true", specify the <a href="http://blog.tyang.org/2014/10/31/simplified-way-send-emails-mobile-push-notifications-sma/">SMAAddressBook</a> connection name for the email notification recipient.</li>
 </ul>
 <strong><span style="color: #ff0000;">Note:</span></strong> If you’d like to receive email notifications, you also need to import and configure the <a href="http://blog.tyang.org/2014/10/31/simplified-way-send-emails-mobile-push-notifications-sma/">SendEmail and SendPushNotification modules</a> from my blog.
 Once the SMTP server connection and the Address book connection are created, please modify line 111 of the runbook with the name of your SMTP server connection: